Prachurja-Saha/Java-practice/out/production/Java-practice/com/information/basic/java-basic-info.md

+# ByteCode(intermediate form of code(1010) that machine can understand) is platform independent(can run anywhere)
 // JRE, JVM, JDK

-JVM -> JAVA Virtual machine
+# JVM -> JAVA Virtual machine (piece of software where java code runs)
 1) Provides runtime environment in which Java bytecode can be executed.
 2) Platform independent